FIN 401–03: Prohibited Transactions

 Use of university funds, unless advance written approval from Mail Services is received before purchase.

 A prepayment is payment for goods and services before receiving the goods and services.
 Generally, prepayments are prohibited by state statute.
 However, there are instances when they are in the best interest of the university and generally accepted industry standards require the prepayment of goods and services.
 Such instances include annual subscriptions, annual maintenance (equipment and software) agreements, airfare, annual memberships in professional associations, and conference registration fees.
 Payments for these exceptions should be made as close to their actual begin date as reasonably possible.
 Purchases made with the ASU Purchasing Card are not considered prepayments if Purchasing Card guidelines are followed.
 Before any department commits university resources for the purpose of making a prepayment for goods or services on a purchase order or contract, PUR 602–04, “Prepayment of Purchase Orders and Contracts,” must be followed.
-Other prepayments not covered above must have the written approval of the senior associate vice president for finance and deputy treasurer, who will consult with the Office of General Counsel as appropriate.
+Other prepayments not covered above must have the written approval of the vice president for finance and deputy treasurer, who will consult with the Office of General Counsel as appropriate.

 Purchases from ASU Individuals (ACD 204–08)